 Emerging-market debt: Navigating the allocation dilemma (Eaton Vance, Sept 2017)

-(For compliance reasons, this paper is only accessible in the USA)
+(For compliance reasons, this paper is only accessible in the USA and Canada)

 Positive fundamental changes in emerging markets over the past 10-15 years, combined with steady economic expansion and the increased popularity and supply of EM debt indices, have begun to transform EM Debt into a recognized, mainstream asset class.

 Reflation: Assessing the Impact to Portfolios (PineBridge, Sept 2017)

 During the stall-speed regime certain strategies which worked well are not likely to provide substantial risk-adjusted returns moving forward.
 While academics have demonstrated that asset classes tend to maintain generally consistent Sharpe ratios over long periods, these averages may not hold true under different market regimes, which can, at times, span over several cycles.

 Credit Quarterly Outlook Q4 2017 (Robeco)

 In this quarterly paper, Robeco’s Credit team explores the challenges and opportunities facing credit markets.

 Quantitative Easing: The Long Unwinding Road (GSAM, Oct 2017)

 Central banks are set to unwind the extraordinary accommodation put in place since the global financial crisis.
 This outlook paper takes a deep dive into the potential asset implications of the global QE retreat.